Arthur151/ROMP/simple_romp/README.md

 pip install --upgrade torch torchvision
 ```

+[中国人专属-百度网盘模型下载](https://pan.baidu.com/s/1OuEpHr8assuX4UHJYeppRw?pwd=jm9i)（如果在国内访问Github不便请从这里下载除SMPL和SMIL外所有模型文件，并放到~/.romp/里）

 2. Preparing SMPL model files in our format:

 Firstly, please register and download:
 a.
 Meta data from [this link](https://github.com/Arthur151/ROMP/releases/download/V2.0/smpl_model_data.zip).
 Please unzip it, then we get a folder named "smpl_model_data"
 b.
-SMPL model file (SMPL_NEUTRAL.pkl) from "Download version 1.1.0 for Python 2.7 (female/male/neutral, 300 shape PCs)" in [official website](https://smpl.is.tue.mpg.de/), and put it into the "smpl_model_data" folder.
+SMPL model file (SMPL_NEUTRAL.pkl) from "Download version 1.1.0 for Python 2.7 (female/male/neutral, 300 shape PCs)" in [official website](https://smpl.is.tue.mpg.de/).
+Please unzip it and move the SMPL_NEUTRAL.pkl from extracted folder into the "smpl_model_data" folder.
 c.
-(Optional) If you use BEV, please also download SMIL model file (smil_web.pkl) from [official website](https://smil.is.tue.mpg.de/), and put it into the "smpl_model_data" folder.
+(Optional) If you use BEV, please also download SMIL model file (DOWNLOAD SMIL) from [official website](https://www.iosb.fraunhofer.de/en/competences/image-exploitation/object-recognition/sensor-networks/motion-analysis.html).
+Please unzip and put it into the "smpl_model_data" folder, so we have "smpl_model_data/smil/smil_web.pkl".
 Then we can get a folder in structure like this:
 ```
 |-- smpl_model_data